 Beginners paddle in calmer water, while experts can even take on giant waves in the middle of paddling.

 After catching a wave while surfing the usual way, you must lay on the board and painfully paddle back out to find another wave.

 With stand-up paddleboarding after catching a wave, you paddle back out while still standing.

 It's possible to catch a lot more waves in a shorter amount of time.

 Have you ever tried skateboarding?

-But unlike skateboarding or even normal wave surfing, stand up paddle boarding gets easier much faster.
+At first, it's very hard.
+But unlike skateboarding or even normal wave surfing, stand-up paddleboarding gets easier much faster.

 The learning curve is much faster than learning to surf on waves or skateboard.
 Progress comes quickly.

-I'm nowhere near ready to start paddling and riding large waves at the same time, but after a little practice, I felt pretty comfortable sailing through the calmer water.
+I'm nowhere near ready to start paddling and riding large waves at the same time, but after a bit of practice, I felt pretty comfortable sailing through the calmer water.

 If you ever get a chance to try stand-up paddleboarding, give it a shot!